michelderu/starship-enterprise/README.md

 npm install
 npm start
 ```
-Your browser should open on http://localhost:3000 ans look like this:
+Your browser should open on http://localhost:3000 and look like this:

 ![Dashboard](images/dashboard.png)